Post Study Work Options in France for International Students in 2025

 The APS permits overseas students to work up to 60% of the work week (964 hours per year) while looking for full-time employment in their field of study.
 After completing a master's degree, one can usually stay in France for up to 24 months.
 This phase is essential for graduates, since it provides them enough time to choose a job that matches their credentials and goals.
 International students who get their bachelor's degree in France can apply for a temporary residency visa in order to search for work.

-To do France stay back for international students, non-European students must have a job offer or a work contract and be paid at least one and a half times the minimum salary.
+To stay back in France after bachelor degree, non-European students must have a job offer or a work contract and be paid at least one and a half times the minimum salary.
 Without the assurance of employment, a foreign, non-European graduate can submit an application for an APS - temporary residency visa that is valid for twelve months and non-renewable while seeking France PSW after masters or bachelors.
 To do so, individuals must hold a professional Bachelor's or Master's degree or be in the process of launching their own company.

 Practical Advice When Looking For Work in France